AerialTrustHK/AerialTrustHK.github.io/index.md

 header:
   title: Reaching New Heights in Clarity and Cleanliness with AerialTrustHK.ai
   text: >
-   Your favorite autonomous UAV/drone based window cleaning solutions in mega cities, such as Hong.
+   Your favorite autonomous UAV/drone based window cleaning solutions in mega cities, such as Hong Kong.
   action: # action button is optional
     label: Find Out More
     url: '#about'